janboddez/share-on-mastodon/README.md

 Select the Post Types for which sharing to Mastodon should be possible, too.
 (Sharing can still be disabled on a per-post basis.)

 ## Media
 When a Featured Image is set, Share on Mastodon will try to include it.
-Other media are not supported at the moment.

 This behavior can be disabled using the `share_on_mastodon_featured_image` filter.
 ```